RallyCommunity/EstimationBoard/README.md

 # EstimationBoard
 New and Improved SDK2 based Estimation Board.
-This custom app is an update to the built-in [App Catalog Estimation Board] (https://help.rallydev.com/estimation-board).
+This custom app is an update to the built-in App Catalog Estimation Board.

 ![estimation board screenshot](images/Estimation-Screen1.png "Estimation Board Screenshot")